 Advances in data structures, algorithms, machine learning and the emergence of crypto economics allows us to invent new kinds of media identifiers and re-imagine existing identifiers with innovative use cases in mind.
 Blockchains and Smart Contracts offer great opportunities in solving many of the challenges of identifier registration, like centralized management, data duplication and disambiguation, vendor lock-in and long term data retention.

 This is an open proposal to the digital media community and explores the possibilities of a decentralized content identifier system.
-We’d like to establish an open standard for persistent, unique, vendor independent and content derived cross-media identifiers that are stored and managed in a global and decentralized blockchain.
+We’d like to establish an open standard for persistent, unique, vendor independent and content derived cross-media identifiers that can be stored and managed on global, public and decentralized blockchains.
 We envision a self-governing ecosystem with a low barrier of entry where commercial and non-commercial initiatives can both innovate and thrive next to each other.

 Media Identifiers for Blockchains#